Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

-\subsection{Dynamic Model Learning Based on Density Forecast Performance}
+To the detriment of linear modeling techniques, the COVID-19 pandemic caused severe outliers for several of the time series we include in our dataset.
+Following the recent literature \citep[e.g.,][]{huber2020nowcasting, chkmp2021, coulombe2021covid19} which advocates using non-linear and non-parametric modeling techniques in turbulent times, we briefly investigate whether the non-linear dimension reduction techniques proposed in this paper yield more precise inflation forecasts during the pandemic.

+\autoref{fig:lps1_pand} depicts the differences in LPLs for the period 2020:01 to 2020:08.
+For illustrative purposes, we only consider the models with 30 factors.\footnote{The findings for the other factors are very similar and available from the corresponding author upon request.}

+The figure provides a few interesting insights.
+First, we observe that in March 2020, models based on the Autoencoder improve upon the benchmark, irrespective of the prior and regression specification adopted.
+This finding is less pronounced for the other techniques in the constant parameter case.
+Comparing the performance of the constant parameter and the TVP regression models reveals that, irrespective of the prior, allowing for time variation in the parameters improves density forecasts during the pandemic.
+This finding is consistent with findings in, e.g., \cite{huber2020nowcasting}, who show that flexible models improve upon linear models during the pandemic due to increases in the predictive variance.

+\subsection{Dynamic model learning based on density forecast performance}

-The final paragraph in the previous subsection showed that model performance varies considerably over time.
-The key implication is that non-linear compression techniques are useful during turbulent times whereas forecast evidence is less pronounced in normal times.
-In this subsection, we ask whether combining models in a dynamic manner further improves predictive accuracy.
+In the previous sub-section and Section \ref{sec:App A} of the Online Appendix we provide some evidence that model performance varies considerably over time (see \autoref{fig:lps1}).
+The key implication is that non-linear compression techniques (and time-varying parameters) might be useful during turbulent times whereas forecast evidence is less pronounced in normal times.
+In this sub-section, we ask whether combining models in a dynamic manner further improves predictive accuracy.